It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 After completing their engineering degrees, I saw numerous airline pilots enrolled in pilot training.
 Today they are delighted with their pilot job though they began as engineers.

-Many pilots hold an engineering degree in the aviation field, and some have a degree in a distinct area.
+Many pilots hold an engineering degree in aviation, and some have a degree in a distinct area.

 Regardless of which industry you choose for your engineering degree, you can always start your pilot training after graduation.